Tyler Lockett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Lockett's 34 receiving yards in his one matchup against the Lions are 38.5 fewer than his over/under for Sunday's game.
+- Against the Lions, Lockett put up 34 receiving yards in one career matchup, 37.5 fewer than his over/under for Sunday's game.

 - Lockett caught a touchdown pass in that contest against the Lions.